slamora/brackets-wiki/Performance-Testing.md

     * _Test results:_ Scrolling framerate is unchanged (slow scrolling) or slightly worse (fast scrolling: 10-15% lower framerate).
 Typing response time is 10-30 ms faster.
     * _Risks/downsides:_ The timeout's purpose is unclear; it's been in the CodeMirror source for a very long time, although in early incarnations it seemed to get short-circuited for most key events.
 And of course, reducing scrolling performance isn't good.
     * _Next steps:_
         * How much of the gain/loss is from the rendering change vs. elimination of the timeout?
-My guess is the timeout change is the valuable part.
+My guess is the timeout change is the more valuable part.
 We should ping Marijn to understand more about its purpose.
 Is it even needed on modern browsers if they fire "textinput" and/or "keypress" reliably?

 Opening files